deepset-ai/haystack/proposals/text/4370-documentstores-and-retrievers.md

 As the framework grew, so did the number of Document Stores and their API, until the point where keeping them aligned aligned on the same feature set started to become a serious challenge.

-In this proposal we outline a reviewed design of the same concept: the `Store`, a class that can do more than just storing documents, by doing less that what `DocumentStore`s do right now.
+In this proposal we outline a reviewed design of the same concept.

 Note: these stores are designed to work **only** alongside Haystack 2.0 Pipelines (see https://github.com/deepset-ai/haystack/pull/4284)